Sheriff: 19 people arrested, 12 guns confiscated over weekend at Ponchatoula Strawberry Festival

 One person arrested had a warrant out for their arrest.
 Another person had a criminal history, deputies added.

-Despite this, Sticker called increased security measures at the festival “a success,” and said the higher-than-usual amount of deputies, alongside cameras and lower crowd numbers, helped deputies keep people safe.
+Despite this, Sticker called increased security measures at the festival “a success,” and said the higher-than-usual amount of deputies, alongside cameras, drones and lower crowd numbers, helped deputies keep people safe.

 Organizers of the Strawberry Festival place the number of event goers between 250,000 and 275,000, which is lower than the Louisiana State Police’s projected attendance number of 300,000.